tekknolagi/tekknolagi.github.com/_posts/2022-11-05-inline-caches-in-skybison.md

 Just setting `C.value = 100` would not cause `obj.value` to change.
 It is the `__get__` method on `property` that takes precedence over "normal" attribute lookups.
 Nowhere in our fast-path attribute read code does this get handled.
 We don't check that the type is the same.
-Because it is possible to have chains of inheritance, we would have to walk up the entire method resolution order (MRO) and check if *every single type* was the same as we expected.
+Checking that the type is the same the naive way would involve walking up the entire method resolution order (MRO) and checking if *every single type* was the same as we expected.
 Slow.
 Instead, we invalidate our assumptions on *writes*.[^pypy-versions]

 [^pypy-versions]: We do this by eagerly invalidating the fast-path code when